 This is the place to visit for news and general information concerning the local Montreal and West Island real estate markets.
 You'll also find lots of helpful tips for home buyers and sellers.....

-More residential properties were sold in the Montreal region this August than in any August on record, according to the Greater Montreal Real Estate Board.
+A total of 2,893 residential properties were sold across the region during the month, according to the Greater Montreal Real Estate Board.

-However, the number of sales was down almost six per cent from the month before, when 3,075 properties were sold.
+However, sales were down slightly from the month before, when 2,899 properties were sold.

 The late real estate developer Robert Campeau’s home hit the market again Tuesday and, while it has the most expensive price tag in Canada of currently publicly-listed properties, the agent who will be marketing it worldwide doesn’t think the province’s foreign buyer tax will impact a sale.

 The house at 68 The Bridle Path is listed for $35 million, up from the $25 million it was priced at two years ago when a sale was not completed, but this time Ontario’s non-resident speculation tax could hit an out-of-country buyer with an additional $5.25 million fee.
 At $35 million, the regular land transfer tax that everybody pays in the city of Toronto would be more than $1.7 million.

 “I think the 15 per cent tax has proved to be the cost of doing business,” said Barry Cohen, a broker with Re/Max Realtron, who has the listing.

 Ontario brought in its foreign buyer tax in April as one of 16 measures to cool the housing market, a move that came in the wake of reports that would-be overseas buyers in Vancouver were eyeing the Toronto market after the British Columbia government brought its own 15 per cent additional land property transfer tax on foreigners in August 2016.